StanciuMihai/ModernMediaPlayer/README.md

 # ModernMediaPlayer
-A modern UI design of a media player, made in WinForms using .NET framework 4.7.2
+A modern UI design of a media player and fully functional backend, made in WinForms using .NET framework 4.7.2

-Logo and icons were provided by Rj Code Advanced
+ Some logos and icons were provided by Rj Code Advanced

 The purpose of this program is to demonstrate responsive design and modern UI design techniques using WinForms